-As I began to write this post, I found myself starting over and over again because I kept coming back to attempting to define a word which is so abstract that people and religions have many ways to actually explain what a soul is.
+As I began to write this post, I found myself starting over and over again because I kept coming back to attempting to define a word that is so abstract that people and religions have many ways to actually explain what a soul is.

 I am not entirely sure why I am so obsessed with this word right now.
 I just know the inspiration emanated from my students this week, Homecoming at CCHS, and their creation of an alphabiography in senior English classes.
 The spark began there but grew throughout the week, ending somewhere around the football game and Homecoming dance.